Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 ![](weatherpoly_sides.mp4)

-# JMS problems
-## Error: reached end of file during parse
-This means the JMS file was incomplete or improperly formatted.
-Tool expected it to have more data but the file ended.
-You should never see this error unless the JMS exporter addon/script you are using has a bug, in which case you should upgrade it to the latest version or use a different JMS exporter.
-This error has been known to occur with some 3ds Max scripts.

-## Error: model file has wrong version number
-Your JMS file was exported for the wrong game version (e.g. Halo 2).
-If using the [Halo Asset Blender Development Toolset](~halo-asset-blender-development-toolset), pay attention to the export settings and choose Halo CE.

 # Radiosity problems
 ## Degenerate triangle or triangle with bad UVs (blue)
 A _degenerate triangle_ error encountered during [radiosity](~h1a-tool#lightmaps) is due to a triangle being degenerate in UV space (texture coordinates).
 In other words, the triangle has zero surface area in UV space because all 3 vertices are in a line or the same location so the triangle's texture will appear extremely stretched.
 This by itself isn't a problem for radiosity, but when the corresponding material has the [_simple parameterization_](~shader#tag-field-shader-flags-simple-parameterization) flag enabled you will encounter this error, since that flag forces radiosity to use texture UV coordinates as the basis for lightmap UVs and lightmap UVs must not be degenerate.